To be 100% clear before presenting anything to you, the reader.

 - Hand pounded and great accessories.
 I keep a bit of soap in the bowl and use the brush for my lather needs.
 It’s well made and does the job.
 It’s also copper which, again, I love.
 I got this set to compliment the razor.
 Beauty, form and function are all present with this set.

 - A simple leather cover for a DE Safety Razor head.
 I bought this to ensure that my razor doesn’t cut people rooting through a drawer when not in use.

 This is the gear I went with for when I’m feeling lazy.
 When I feel lazy I just do a quick, no frills shave in the shower.
 I don’t even bother with soap/cream/gel when feeling lazy.
 This gear is not cheap but it’s very high quality and different than the usual DE Safety Razors you’ll see.
 I went this route for something different that can provide a quick, easy, no frills shave.

 You’ll also notice I built this razor entirely from pieces and parts.
 This is not uncommon in the world of safety razors.

 One last note: I ordered 3 different styles of blade despite having to buy 20 blades at a time.
 This setup isn’t for the faint of heart or thin pocketbook.
 I splurged and my wallet felt pain.

-These are on par with a straight razor from what I can tell.
-They offer some forgiveness but you shouldn't forget these are on the more aggressive end compared to typical DE Safety Razor blades.
+- These are on par with aggressive DE blades what I can tell.
+They offer some forgiveness but you shouldn’t forget these are on the more aggressive end compared to typical DE Safety Razor blades.
 They are also sharp.
 Do not mess about with these blades.

 The above may be a long read and heavy on my opinions.
 However, I hope it has given you some pause, something to think about and hopefully sets you down the Safety Razor path.
 Safety Razors have been a great thing for me and I hope you can share in it.